 Artificial intelligence and more

 tl;dr When I began to figure out what made me the person I am, in a professional capacity, it turned out that there are many important influences, so this exercise proved to be much more lengthy than anticipated.
-I hope that it contains enough interesting tidbits to make reading it worthwhile.
+I hope that it contains enough interesting tidbits to make reading this post worthwhile.
 I operate from a different mindset, and have unique traits that have its own drawbacks and advantages which become evident while you follow my steps.
+Addendum April 2024: It turned out that I have a condition best described as zero autistic.
+It doesn't entail the irrational behaviour usually associated with autistic people, but makes you see much more detail.
+While this has drawbacks in real life, it makes you consider many more details where people usually say this is obvious and simple, it has many benefits for working on technical and scientific challenges, especially for someone trying to unriddle how intelligence truly works.
+If you read this post, remember this and enjoy seeing the world for a moment from a different point of view.
+While it may appear childish at first, it probably isn't.

 This question has been asked so often recently, mostly by people in the games industry, HR, and managers that it somehow has become the theme of my last two months.